byeongkeonLee/SKKU_ComputerGraphics_OceanGame/README.md

 ### 2) Water - Reflection, Refraction

- It's a ship war game.
  For reality, we implemented ocean using frame buffers.
-It need to render 3 times like next figure.
+It needs to render 3 times like the next figure.

  ![2](https://user-images.githubusercontent.com/43103079/72053417-53646780-330a-11ea-8c55-816c931ec9be.png)

- First time, we should take a reflection image by multiplying -1 on camera.eye.z as well as converting camera.at.
+ The first time, we should take a reflection image by multiplying -1 on camera.eye.z as well as converting camera.at.
 In this time, only things which z is above 0 should be rendered by using glClipDistance.
-Then, the picture is taken to Reflection Frame buffer.
+Then, the picture is taken to the Reflection Frame buffer.
- Second time, Refraction framebuffer is similar to reflection framebuffer.
+ The second time, the Refraction framebuffer is similar to the reflection framebuffer.
 Just clip z which is above 0 to render only z<0.
- Last, all models are rendered an the water texture is finally rendered with mixing refraction framebuffer, reflection framebuffer.
+ Last, all models are rendered on the water texture rendered with mixing refraction framebuffer and reflection framebuffer finally.

  ### 3) Water - du,dv map

- To implement water flowing, our project used dudv map and normal map.
-The dudv map is a 2-direction vector to represent texture cordinate distortion.
-Likewise, the normal map has 3-direction value to represent normal bump.
+ To implement water flowing, our project used dudv map and a normal map.
+The dudv map is a 2-direction vector to represent texture coordinate distortion.
+Likewise, the normal map has a 3-direction value to represent a normal bump.
 Every point's normal vector value will change the normal value according to each 3-direction value.

- Below figure is dudv map and normal map.
+ Below the figure is dudv map and a normal map.

  ![3](https://user-images.githubusercontent.com/43103079/72234129-df2e0a80-360e-11ea-9123-8f21aaf76c8c.png)

 ### 4) Fog system

- Visibility is calculated with formular : exp(-pow(distance * density, gradient)).
-The density and gradient is a constant which is defined at compile time.
-Distance is the length between each objects and camera.
+ Visibility is calculated with formula : exp(-pow(distance * density, gradient)).
+The density and gradient are a constant which is defined at compile time.
+Distance is the length between each object and camera.

- Distance is calcualted in fragment shader, and visibility is calculated in vertex shader.
-The higher visibility is, the more graier color is.
+ Distance is calculated in the fragment shader, and visibility is calculated in the vertex shader.
+The lower visibility is, the gray color is.

-Below figure shows the water and fog system.
+The below figure shows the water and fog system.

 ![water](https://user-images.githubusercontent.com/43103079/73738137-3bf09100-4787-11ea-81ba-fa25f8f62bbc.png)

 ### 5) Terrain

- Terrain is generated by height map which is bin/map/heightmap.
-Black color in figure represents lowest color.
-The blend map is used to blend the texture of terrain.
-Each R,G,B value directly represents sand, stone, snow texture.
+ The terrain is generated by a height map which is bin/map/heightmap.
+The black color in the figure represents the lowest color.
+The blend map is used to blend the texture of the terrain.
+Each R,G,B value directly represents sand, stone, and snow texture.
 Then, 1-R-G-B value is grass texture.
-You can see terrain also at figure in 4).
+You can see the terrain also at the figure in 4).

 ![map](https://user-images.githubusercontent.com/43103079/73738334-a7d2f980-4787-11ea-9979-958b0847b7ba.png)

 ### 6) Particles

- We implement flame thrower with particles system.
-The particle system is implemented by glAttribPointer to send particles position, color datas at once for high performance.
-In glsl, the layout is determined to get position and color datas.
+ We implement a flame thrower with a particles system.
+The particle system is implemented by glAttribPointer to send particles' position, and color data at once for high performance.
+In glsl, the layout is determined to get position and color data.
 The figure is below

  ![particle](https://user-images.githubusercontent.com/43103079/73739073-efa65080-4788-11ea-8543-4bb43d838d82.png)

 ### 7) Etc

- Other techniques are used but it is minor to explaine in here.
-Instead, I uploaded some PPT which I used in project presentation.
-Please refer it.
-There will be some typos and grammatically errors.
+ Other techniques are used but it is minor to explain here.
+Instead, I uploaded a PPT which I used in the project presentation.
+Please refer to it.
+There will be some typos and grammatical errors.
 I appreciate your patience.